dormant-chicken/sortty/README.md

 [ wait_time ] waits 0.01 seconds before refreshing the screen.

-[ algorithm ] uses the bubblesort algorithm, but available algorithms are: bogosort, bubblesort, mergesort, insertionsort, quicksort, gnomesort, heapsort, cocktailsort, and selectionsort, making 9 available algorithms to chose from
+[ algorithm ] uses the bubblesort algorithm, but available algorithms are: bogosort, bubblesort, mergesort, insertionsort, quicksort, gnomesort, heapsort, cocktailsort, selectionsort, and shellsort, making 10 available algorithms to chose from

 <br>